seancorfield/spd1/README.md

 This says we're going to use `expect` and `run-tests` from the `expectations` namespace - an external library specified in `project.clj`.

 After that we'll have the regular body of the file - Constants, Data Definitions, Functions, etc - just as you'd expect from the BSL examples in the course.
-Then at the bottom we have some magic that causes the examples in the file to run and clears out the definitions for the next run:
+Then at the bottom we have some magic that causes the examples in the file to run:

     (run-tests [*ns*])
-    (remove-ns (symbol (str *ns*)))

 When you evaluate the whole file in LightTable, you'll see a pass/fail report appear inline next to the `run-tests` function call.
 You'll also see a message in the console (the collapsed panel at the bottom of the LightTable workspace), that says how many tests were run, how many assertions they contained, how long it took, and how many failures and errors there were.
 Hopefully zero.

-Note that you would remove these lines in production code since you would not want each file to automatically run its tests and then remove all the symbols you just defined!
+Note that you would remove that line in production code since you would not want each file to automatically run its tests!
-These two lines are here simply to make it easy to work with source + tests mixed together in a single file with LightTable.
+That line is here simply to make it easy to work with source + tests mixed together in a single file with LightTable.

 In addition, scattered throughout the files, you'll see *forward declarations* of functions.
 Unlike BSL/Racket, Clojure requires that all symbols are known in advance of their first use.
 In BSL/Racket, you can refer to a function but define it further on in the file.
 In Clojure, you must either